bluedynamics/relstorage_packer/README.rst

-Converter form CSV file to a multilingual IMS VDEX voacabulary XML file.
+Converter from CSV file to a multilingual IMS VDEX voacabulary XML file.

+VDEX is a very good standardized format for multilingual vocabularies, ontologies, etc. It just sucks to create its XML manually.
+There is poor editor support.
+But everybody has Excel, well, but almost everybody nows how to create tables.
+So let the user create a sheet with a column of keys for each term and for each language a column with the translated terms value.

 Source Code
 ===========